 If the candida fungus is resistant to the medication — which is common in adults with weakened immune systems and a prime example of our modern problem of antibiotic resistance — the drug called amphotericin B may be prescribed.
 (2)

-Amphotericin B is an antifungal medication that is added to an intravenous fluid that drips through a needle or catheter in the vein for 2–6 hours once a day.
+Amphotericin B is an antifungal medication that is added to an intravenous fluid that drips through a needle or catheter in the vein for two to six hours once a day.
 It can cause serious side effects, including fever, fast breathing, blurred vision, fainting, vomiting and changes in heartbeat.
 It should only be used for the treatment of life-threatening fungal infections; however, people with a weakened immune system, which can be due to stress, medications and illnesses, are prescribed a stronger medication like amphotericin because of drug-resistant microorganisms that have grown in the body.

 Luckily, there are natural and safe ways to treat candida overgrowth and, specifically, oral thrush.
 The most important element is to eliminate the underlying cause of thrush in your diet or medications.
 Instead of relying on immune-weakening antibiotics that are so commonly prescribed in today’s health care system, use all-natural and powerful essential oils, like oil of oregano, that has antibiotic and antifungal properties.
 It is also important to restore the body’s pH balance and boost the presence of good bacteria with probiotics and fermented foods.

 Oral thrush typically develops suddenly, and the symptoms may become more serious and noticeable with time: (3)

 - Creamy white lesions in the mouth — they can be on the tongue, roof of the mouth or on the inner cheeks.
 These lesions may be painful or even start to bleed when agitated by the teeth, food or a toothbrush.

 - Loss of taste